Home

 Burns and Scalds

-New Legislation to Prevent Scalding
+Legislation to Prevent Scalding from hot water

 Anti-scalding Regulations for hot water in domestic properties

-As of 1st May 2006 a new Scottish Building Regulation will require that all bath water in a domestic property must be controlled to a maximum of 48oC.
+Scottish flag As of 1st May 2006 a new Scottish Building Regulation will require that all bath water in a domestic property must be controlled to a maximum of 48oC.

 Hot Water Temperature from Sanitary Fittings